Mental Health Services

 Persistent sadness or hopelessness

-Anxiety or excessive worry or severe anxiety about the baby or one's own health - Frequent, unexplained crying
+Anxiety or excessive worry or severe anxiety about the baby or one's own health

-Disinterest in activities once enjoyed, including a lack of bonding with the baby.
+Disinterest in activities once enjoyed, including a lack of bonding with the baby

 Sleep Disturbances